 The term dealing desk brokers is often used interchangeably with market makers.
 However, this is not entirely true.
 Market makers are the parties that provide liquidity and quote both the buy and sell rates.
 They can be individuals, brokers, banks, hedge funds, and other financial firms.
-Large banks in particular are the master of market makers.
+Large banks in particular are the master market makers.

 See Also: 5 Major Banks Offering FX Retail Trading

-One simple example of market-making practice is a foreign exchange transaction in a local bank.
+One simple example of the market-making practice is a foreign exchange transaction in a local bank.
 This is very similar to the business activity of market makers in forex trading.
 Let's see the illustration below.

 Dolan is in need of USD currency for a trip to the USA.
 He carries the local currency EUR to Bank Z to be exchanged with USD.
 In this case, Dolan wants to buy USD and Bank Z makes the market by selling USD and buying EUR.
 One month later, Dolan returns home and wants to exchange his remaining USD with EUR.
 He visits Bank Z again, and this time Bank Z makes the market by buying USD and selling EUR.
 Here, Bank Z generates profits from the differences between the sell rate and buy rate.

 A similar model is practiced by parties better known as liquidity providers and prime brokers in the world of forex trading.
 Obviously, the scale of their business is far more massive than that of retail brokers.
-In short, market makers encompass various market participants, and the dealing desk brokers are only one of them.
+In short, market makers encompass various market participants, and dealing desk brokers are only one of them.

 2. Market Maker Brokers are Definitely Frauds?

-If a trader prioritizes the security of their funds, they will register to a highly regulated forex broker with several licenses from top regulatory bodies.
-If a trader needs precise executions and low spreads, they will register to an ECN broker.
+If a trader prioritizes the security of their funds, they will register with a highly regulated forex broker with several licenses from top regulatory bodies.
+If a trader needs precise executions and low spreads, they will register with an ECN broker.
 However, what if a trader barely has enough funds?
 They will look for a broker that offers high leverage and low deposit.
 Or perhaps what a trader seeks is big bonuses, rebates, or free money as trading funds.
 For these types of traders, market makers brokers, unregulated brokers, and offshore brokers are their best choices.

-Do you know that the famous OANDA which is well-known for its high credibility in the USA, UK, and Canada also uses the market maker model?
+Do you know that the famous OANDA which is well-known for its high credibility in the USA, UK, and Canada also use the market maker model?
 Yes, as a pioneer of nano lot size in forex trading, they proudly announce themselves as a market maker.
 It is something that cannot be offered by ECN brokers.
 However, we cannot compare this USA-licensed broker with fraud brokers such as MFX Broker, even though both execute trading orders as the counterparty.